ymolists/website/src/routes/blog/tailscale.md

 - Complete a coding interview

 What Big Tech such as [Google, Facebook or Shopify](https://twitter.com/jmwind/status/1331364214582222854?s=20) has been doing for years is now accessible for the rest of the world: secure remote development in the cloud.

-If you are a paying Tailscale customer (on any [paid pricing plan](https://tailscale.com/pricing/)), then great news — you get access to [Gitpod Professional](/pricing) free for a year.

-> **To redeem access, fill out the [📑 Google form](https://bit.ly/tailscale-gitpod-code) and we'll send you a coupon code if you're eligible.**

 ## Securing your software supply chain in a distributed world